-That said, we feel that few people really achieve their full potential that way....maybe you're the exception...and that many people use sprituality to build a fence around magical practice, forbidding those things which fall outside of the allowed celebration or ritual.
+That said, we feel that few people really achieve their full potential purely through participating in group ritual.
+Certainly there may be exceptions.
+But we also observe that many people use sprituality to build a fence around magical practice, forbidding those things which fall outside of the “allowed” celebration or ritual.

 The first Universities, universitas magistrorum et scholarium, were in translation, “an association of teachers and scholars.”
 Elements such as hierarchical leadership, and examinations evolved later.
 We seek to create a University in the truest since…a community of teachers and scholars.

 There are no appointed masters or designated students.

 In keeping with our flat structure and general respect and regard for the intelligence of our members, the Order General does not designate teachers or scholars, but rather assumes its members are, by turns, both.
 “Success is your proof.”

 No but members of TTO will, and we will provide a place to meet them, learn from them, and make it easier for you to find them.

 “Fear not at all; fear neither men nor Fates, nor gods, nor anything.
 Money fear not, nor laughter of the folk folly, nor any other power in heaven”